On this page

 Overview

-Strengthen your application's sign-in process by adding multiple authentication factors, or ways for a user to confirm their identity.
+Strengthen your app's sign-in process by adding multiple authentication factors, or ways for a user to confirm their identity.
 Factors are enabled in the Okta org by creating a policy with one or more authenticators (opens new window), and then assigning that policy to your app.

 A policy manages both the types of authenticators (opens new window) and which ones are required or optional.
 Multifactor authentication (MFA) means that the policy requires at least two factors for a user to sign in.
-For example, an application can require using Okta Verify in addition to a username and password.
+For example, an app can require using Okta Verify in addition to a username and password.

-An application must support two flows for an authenticator: enrollment and challenge.
+An app must support two flows for an authenticator: enrollment and challenge.
 A user enrolls an authenticator before using it for the first time.
 This configures the authenticator for a particular user.
-For example, they use a QR Code or shared secret to add a time-based one-time password (TOTP) generator.
+For example, they use a QR Code or shared secret to add a time-based one-time passcode (TOTP) generator.
 New users for apps with MFA enabled enroll the required authenticators when they create an account.
 Users can also enroll optional authenticators at this point.
 The enrollment flow also occurs when a new, required authenticator is added to a policy.

 The most common flow is challenge.
 During the challenge flow, the user fulfills the requirements for the authenticator, such as entering a one-time passcode (OTP) or answering a security question.